Bulgarian prosecutors announce arrest in Sofia of Syrian-born Bulgarian citizen ‘Islamic State’ commander

 The tobacco had been on sale in Bulgaria, the Netherlands, Germany and France.

-This activity served as a cover and the main source of funding for the group and especially its main figure, the Bulgarian citizens of Syrian origin who was a “major participant” in the armed formations of the “Islamic State”, the Prosecutor’s Office said.
+This activity served as a cover and the main source of funding for the group and especially its main figure, the Bulgarian citizen of Syrian origin who was a “major participant” in the armed formations of the “Islamic State”, the Prosecutor’s Office said.

 Prosecutors said that the head of the group had settled in Bulgaria and received Bulgarian citizenship in 2008.